-When you record the data as separate returns, this is called Discrete Return LiDAR.
-Discrete takes each peak and separates each return.
+When you record the data as separate returns, this is “discrete return LiDAR”.
+In short, discrete LiDAR takes each peak and separates each return.

-When you record the WHOLE RETURN as one continuous wave, this would be called full-waveform LiDAR.
-Full waveform data is more complicated.
-You can simply count the peaks and that makes it discrete.
+When you record the whole return as one continuous wave, this is full-waveform LiDAR.
+So, you simply count the peaks, this makes it discrete.

-Light Detection and Ranging uses lasers to measure the elevation of features like forests, buildings and the bare earth.
+Light Detection and Ranging (LiDAR) uses lasers to measure the elevation of features.

-We’ve broke down light detection and ranging with this LiDAR guide.
+We’ve broken down light detection and ranging with this LiDAR guide.
 You can now consider yourself a LiDAR guru.

 Any questions?
 Please let us know with a comment below.